na-na-hi/renget/archive/smgenlorePh2P2.md

 -> *~~The narrative takes a shock twist, as the Chinese Communist Party begins to mass produce Gods (your favourites, like Zoose, Berrona and Fhor!) and export them to undermine the Western God economies!!!~~* <-
 -> *~~China WILL grow larger!~~* <-

    Mulan is sat by a fire, now on night watch, learning how to get her new Worshippower factor under control.
 Stereotypical wise old Chinese man hobbles over, calls him her sister.
-She fucks him off, he pulls le chinese old man master-in-disguise trick, and goes to strike her neck with his polearm.
+She tells him to fucks off, he pulls le chinese old man master-in-disguise trick, and goes to strike her neck with his polearm.
 She deflects, then he reveals himself to be none other than GUAN YU?!!!!?!?! *(hmm yresh, no mewe mortaw could hav shtopped my brade....)*
    She stands to attention, he says she can relax.
 Guan explains that her peasant army made a God out of her, then after she asks him what the fuck the Gods have been doing this entire time.
 Guan explains that shit's been busy ~~since the last timeskip~~ and that *there is great imbalance in the force* across the world.
-In China the typically healing Jade has gone corrupt, in Greece the oracles and prophets have HOLY FUCKING SHIT RIPPED AND CLAWED THEIR EYES OUT and in Scandinavia all the animals have gone completely feral and hostile to life.
+In China the typically healing Jade has gone corrupt, in Greece the oracles and prophets have HOLY FUCKING SHIT RIPPED AND CLAWED THEIR EYES OUT and in Scandinavia all the animals have gone completely feral and hostile to human life.
    Guan pulls the ol' "chaotic visions of the future in the fire" shtick, then asks her to help him out with an incident at Yggdrasil.

 -> ![Guan Fire](https://files.catbox.moe/qlyl7s.jpeg) <-